Blood rain

+In Spain 2014, blood rain also occurred in the Canary Islands, and also the cities of Malaga and Seville.
+This also happened in 2024 with Italy in the island of Sicily, and also the cities and towns of Rome, Lombardy, and Cremona.

 History and use in literature

 Occurrences of blood rain throughout history are distributed from the ancient, to the modern day.
 The earliest literary instance is in Homer's Iliad, in which Zeus twice caused a rain of blood, on one occasion to warn of slaughter in a battle.
 The same portent occurs in the work of the poet Hesiod, writing around 700 BC; the author John Tatlock suggests that Hesiod's story may have been influenced by that recorded in the Iliad.
 The first-century Greek biographer Plutarch also recounts a tradition of a rain of blood during the reign of Romulus, founder of Rome.
 Roman authors Livy and Pliny record some later cases of blood rain, with Livy describing it as a bad portent.